-The Kunene Region in north-western Namibia is wild, remote and sparcely populated.
+The Kunene Region in north-western Namibia is wild, remote and sparsely populated.
 A transitional area with a distinctive desert region, Kunene has a surprising wealth of desert-adapted wildlife, including the largest population of free-ranging black rhino, elephant, lion, cheetah, leopard, hyena, Hartmann's zebra, springbok and gemsbok (oryx).
-It's also home to the Damara, Himba and Herero tribes who live in this stark and fascinating 28 million-acre arid expanse.
+It's also home to the Damara, Himba and Herero tribes who live in this stark and fascinating 28-million-acre arid expanse.

 This is a remote, desert area of Namibia, encompassing most of its far north-west corner.
 Although it incorporates parts of the Skeleton Coast, it includes the interior sections of Kaokoveld, Torra, Marienfluss, Twyfelfontein/Damaraland and Palmwag.

 To the south, between the Huab and Koigab Rivers, is the Torra Conservancy – a rugged, remote area with pitted valleys and rocky hills.
-It's one of the most biodiverse areas of the region and known for its healthy population of desert elephants.
-Other large game that can be spotted here include black rhino, lion, cheetah, giraffe, Hartmann's zebra and the gemsbok (oryx) - a feat of nature that these creatures survive in this arid, unforgiving region.
+It's one of the most biodiverse areas of the region and is known for its healthy population of desert elephants.
+Other large game that can be spotted here include black rhino, lion, cheetah, giraffe, Hartmann's zebra and the gemsbok (oryx) – it's a feat of nature that these creatures are able to survive in this arid, unforgiving region.

 A conservancy success story, Torra is well managed and profitable, providing much-needed income and job opportunities for the local communities.
-It's one of the first community conservancies that is self-sustaining, without the need for donor funding.
+It's one of the first community conservancies that has become self-sustaining, without the need for donor funding.

-Some of the terrain here is challenging.
-There are areas easily accessible by 2WD, whilst some lodges and areas can only be accessed by 4WD vehicles.
+Some of the terrains here are challenging.
+There are areas easily accessible by 2WD, while some lodges and areas can only be accessed by 4WD vehicles.

-The vast Marienfluss Conservancy (over 300,000 hectares) lies to the north along the Kunene River.
-One of the most remote areas in Namibia, it's a mix of dunes, grassy fields and valleys in times of good rainfall, narrow strips of riverine vegetation and palm trees along the river courses.
+The vast Marienfluss Conservancy (over 300 000 hectares) lies to the north along the Kunene River.
+One of the most remote areas in Namibia, it's a mix of dunes, grassy fields and valleys, and in times of good rainfall, narrow strips of riverine vegetation and palm trees along the river courses.
 The beautiful and dramatic Epupa Falls are also found here.
-Game you can expect to see here include gemsbok, springbok, brown hyena and cape fox.
+Game you can expect to see include gemsbok, springbok, brown hyena and Cape fox.

-The area is also home to the fascinating Himba people, one of the last true nomadic tribes on earth, with intricate customs, oche-covered bodies, jewellery and skins.
+The area is also home to the fascinating Himba people, one of the last truly nomadic tribes on Earth, with their intricate customs, ochre-covered bodies, jewellery and skins.

-Many of these areas and lodges are best reached by 4WD or fly-ins.
+Many of these areas and lodges are best reached by 4WD or by fly-ins.

-This area is a transitional zone, ranging from areas of semi desert to savanna and shrubland and receives less than 150 mm (5.9 in) annual rainfall.
-Daytime temperatures vary from 10 - 28°C (50 - 82°F) in winter months and 21 -35°C (70 -95°F) in summer.
+This area is a transitional zone, ranging from areas of semi-desert to savanna and shrubland, that receives less than 150 mm (5.9 in) annual rainfall.
+Daytime temperatures vary from 10°C to 28°C (50°F to 82°F) in the winter months and 21°C to 35°C (70°F to 95°F) in summer.
 Although some of the lodges have their own airstrips, most are accessible by 2WD vehicles.